FAQ - General

 Is it OK if I go alone?

 Yes.
-While couples therapy is more productive if both parties are present, individual relationship therapy can benefit your relationship and help you identify where you and your partner are stuck.
-It’s not uncommon for one partner to resist coming to couples counseling and in that case I would recommend individual relationship therapy, to get started.
+It’s not uncommon for one partner to have ambivalence or flat out refuse to come to couples therapy and in that case I would recommend individual relationship therapy, to get started.
 Sometimes when the other partner sees how much therapy is benefiting the relationship they’ll rethink their decision.
-So long as we have not had too many individual sessions, we can discuss moving into couples counseling.
-If I have seen you individually for quite some time, I’ll recommend another couples counselor and suggest we continue individual therapy simultaneously.
+If we’ve just had a few individual sessions, we can discuss moving into couples therapy however, if we’ve been working together for sometime, I’ll recommend another couples therapist and suggest we continue individual therapy simultaneously.

 Is it OK if we talk about sex?